Grand Wall Base Area Rock Climbing

 See the Grand Wall Area description for the most direct approach.
 The area can also be approached by walking along the trail that follows the base of the Chief from the Campground in the south to the Apron in the north.

-Browse More Classics in Grand Wall Base Area
+Browse More Rock Climbing Classics in Grand Wall Base Area

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Grand Wall Base Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Grand Wall Base Area:

 Featured Route For Grand Wall Base Area